haskell/haskell-language-server/docs/troubleshooting.md

 If you see an error about HLS being compiled with the wrong version of GHC, then you either need to install the correct one (if you installed it yourself), or there is something going wrong with the wrapper selecting the right HLS binary to launch.

-### Unsupported GHC version
+### Unsupported GHC version or missing binaries

 HLS does not support every GHC version - there are a lot of them!
-Please see the [supported versions page](./supported-versions.md) for more information.
+Please see the [supported versions page](./supported-versions.md) for more information, including what to do if you need binaries for a version that is not yet supported by a HLS release.

-In particular, support for GHC 9.0 and 9.2 is only partial; some features are unavailable with GHC >= 9.0.1.

 ### Missing server or build tools